 The University of Melbourne is pleased to offer clinical residency training programs for qualified veterinarians wishing to pursue advanced training.
 Residents will be immersed in their respective specialty area and allied disciplines in a three-year program that comprises clinical work and may include two part-time Masters’ degrees.
 If the residency is part of an approved Fellowship training program with the Australian and New Zealand College of Veterinary Scientists (ANZCVS), or relevant American or European Colleges, residents will be eligible to submit credentials to sit certifying examinations with the appropriate Specialty College at the end of the 3-year program.
 Residency Programs for 2019 will begin on 14 January 2019 and end 28 January 2022.

 The University of Melbourne’s residency training program provides a unique skill set that enables our graduates to pursue clinical and/or research activities to a very high level.
 Our residents have been extremely successful in attaining Fellow or Diplomate status.
 For 2019, training programs may be available in each of the following disciplines:

 - Small Animal Surgery

-A call for applications will be made mid-year in the year before the residency begins.
-Applicants to the program will be evaluated on the basis of their written application, an interview and referee reports.
-Successful applicants will have a veterinary degree that is registrable in the State of Victoria, good written and verbal communication skills and excellent interpersonal skills.
+Applicants to the program will be evaluated on the basis of their written application, an interview (for short-listed candidates) and referee reports.
+Successful applicants will have: a veterinary degree that is registrable with the Veterinary Practitioners Registration Board of Victoria; good written and verbal communication skills; and excellent interpersonal skills.